 This business position had a massive impact on the release strategy of our project, but we were going to try our best to succeed

-I then conducted several workshops with our engineers, product and UX in order to understand what was the current situation, (mostly for the client side).
+I then conducted several workshops with our engineers, product, and UX to understand what was the current situation, (mostly for the client-side).
 Was there any reusable element/component in the app?
 What would be the fastest way to develop such features?
 What would be the least disruptive for our customers?
 How could we keep learning as we build the new basket?
 How could we minimise the risk?

 Both iOS and Android scratching their heads…